 Walking in the footsteps of the legendary Susan B Anthony

 Sure there are plenty of historical homes, where legends once lived, that people visit throughout the year.
 I’ve been to some others, for sure.
 However, there’s something special about walking through the home of Susan B. Anthony.
 Perhaps it’s because I’m a woman, and she fought for my rights?
-Her belief women should be equals fueled her.
+She was fueled by her belief women are equals.
 For me, knowing she lived, and worked tirelessly to win rights for women, from the historic home I walked through – it hit me in a way I didn’t expect it to.

 I must admit, once the tour was over, I realized just how little I knew about Susan B. Anthony.
-Ms. Anthony was a very small “lesson” in my history books, growing up.
-I believe the only real thing I was taught about her was her role in the suffrage movement for us ladies.
-Yes, she was one of the leaders, supported by a powerful group of women, in the fight to win the right to vote for us ladies.
+Ms. Anthony was a minuscule “lesson” in my history books, growing up.
+She was one of the leaders of the suffrage movement, supported by a powerful group of women, in the fight to win the right to vote for us ladies.
 However, she did so much more!

 Susan B Anthony did so much, for so many

 In school, Ms. Anthony’s role in anti-slavery.
 She had a close friendship with Frederick Douglass.
 What school’s don’t tell us about are the hostile mobs, and armed threats she handled with grace, and dignity.
-We’re also not well-versed in her role in educational reform.
+Most of us aren’t well-versed in her role in educational reform.
 She argued for coeducation, because she knew that there were no difference between the minds of men, and women.
 She was a huge supporter for educational opportunities for all races, and sexes.

 Susan B. Anthony raised money to ensure admittance of women to the University of Rochester, and then put up the cash value of her life insurance policy, so the University would have to allow women to start in 1900.
 She is the true definition of “where there’s a will there’s a way.”